pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `bid_price` - (Optional) Bid price for each EC2 instance in the instance group, expressed in USD.
 By setting this attribute, the instance group is being declared as a Spot Instance, and will implicitly create a Spot request.
 Leave this blank to use On-Demand Instances.
 * `ebs_config` - (Optional) Configuration block(s) for EBS volumes attached to each instance in the instance group.
 Detailed below.
 * `instance_count` - (Optional) Target number of instances for the instance group.
 Must be 1 or 3.
 Defaults to 1.
 Launching with multiple master nodes is only supported in EMR version 5.23.0+, and requires this resource's `core_instance_group` to be configured.
-Public (Internet accessible) instances must be created in VPC subnets that have [map public IP on launch](/docs/providers/aws/r/subnet.html#map_public_ip_on_launch) enabled.
-Termination protection is automatically enabled when launched with multiple master nodes and Terraform must have the `termination_protection = false` configuration applied before destroying this resource.
+Public (Internet accessible) instances must be created in VPC subnets that have map public IP on launch enabled.
+Termination protection is automatically enabled when launched with multiple master nodes and this provider must have the `termination_protection = false` configuration applied before destroying this resource.
 * `instance_type` - (Required) EC2 instance type for all instances in the instance group.
 * `name` - (Optional) Friendly name given to the instance group.